Fast and Secure DBS Checks for Employers

-The Standard DBS check is only available for specific occupations, to be eligible, the employers' applicant must be undertaking a role or duty listed in the Rehabilitation of Offenders Act 1974 or the Police Act 1997.
+The Enhanced DBS check is only available for specific occupations, to be eligible, the employers' applicant must be undertaking a role or duty listed in the Rehabilitation of Offenders Act 1974 or the Police Act 1997.
 For the jobs where the employee will have close contact with vulnerable adults and/or children, it is also required by law for them to be checked against the Children’s Barred List and/or the Adults’ Barred List.

 An Enhanced DBS check will give you the candidate's information about:

 For an employer to apply for an Enhanced DBS check for their candidates, it is necessary to use an Umbrella Service, such as Aaron's Department.
 To make sure that an employer can apply for a Standard DBS check, they need to be eligible to ask an exempted question.

 The Exceptions Order to the Rehabilitation of Offenders Act (ROA) 1974 defines an exempted question as a valid request for any individual to reveal their full criminal history (including spent convictions).

 An organisation needs to be legally allowed to access to an individual’s spent cautions or convictions to requested, is against of the law that employers have access to this data if the job role is not requiring this information.

 More information regarding Enhanced DBS checks can be read here.

 Not Sure Which DBS Check to Get?